HipsterBrown/becoming-a-form-wizard/outline.md

 `robo-wizard` abstracts the core idea of building flow logic as a domain-specific language (DSL) for state machines.
 Building it on `xstate` means it _should_ be able to take advantage of the existing framework integrations, debugging, and planning tools.

-// show example usage with React, Vue, Svelte, AlpineJS
+// show example usage with TS, React, Vue, Svelte, AlpineJS
 // add `toMachineSchema` method (or better name) to interop with xstate utilities

 // how could it power server-side flow?
 Use it as a durable object / persisted record?
 Serialize the current state as JSON which can be reinitialized as needed